 Writing a letter of intent for MBA School

 The main question you have to answer is why exactly you are the most suitable candidate.
-Each MBA school has its own requirements and points that must be highlighted in personal statement and you can find them on schools’ sites or miscellaneous blogs.
+Each MBA school has its own requirements and points that must be highlighted in the personal statement and you can find them on schools’ sites or miscellaneous blogs.

 In spite of the differences in writing a statement of purpose for MBA school, some steps should be followed anyway:

-- Start your letter with providing brief notice where you heard first about this school and explain in details why it grabbed your attention: here you can show your acquaintance with school’s history and its philosophy.
+Start your letter with providing brief notice where you heard first about this school and explain in details why it grabbed your attention: here you can show your acquaintance with school’s history and its philosophy.

-- Emphasize the qualities you want to develop and how B-school can mediate in this process.
+Emphasize the qualities you want to develop and how B-school can mediate in this process.

-- Personal statement is also a demonstration of your communication skills.
+The personal statement is also a demonstration of your communication skills.
 Be convincing and simple: common erudition will impress, but too long and complicated sentences will be intended as a showcase.

-- Proofread.
+Proofread.
 It is better done by the third side: friends, parents or college professors.